qtfkwk/pager2/README.md

 If you need to disable pager altogether set environment variable `NOPAGER` and Pager::setup() will skip initialization.
 The host application will continue as normal.
-Pager::ok() will reflect the fact that no Pager is active.
+Pager::is_on() will reflect the fact that no Pager is active.